Deanveloper/NewBlog/_posts/2017-10-25-lets-have-a-talk-about-app-permissions.markdown

   * Access to scan photos with facial recognition
   * Access to photo metadata, **including where the photo was taken**
   * Get basic information such as where the user lives through data analysis with photo location

+(You probably get the point by now, but here's a few more.
+Feel free to skip to the solution)

 * Microphone Access
   * Access to your microphone while the app is running
   * Record any conversations you have while the app is running